Symplectic submanifolds in dimension $6$ from hyperelliptic Lefschetz fibrations: Symplectic submanifolds in a fixed homology class

 \begin{proof}[Proof of Theorem \ref{thm: main}] By Theorem \ref{thm: embedding}, to the fiber sum $g_0 \colon M(0) \rightarrow S^2$ of two copies of $f_0 \#_{\mathrm{id}} f_0$ defined by (\ref{eqn: Mn}), we associate a $4$-dimensional symplectic submanifold $Y$ of a blow-up $(X, \omega)$ of a $\CP^2$-bundle over $S^2$.
 In fact, this $\CP^2$-bundle is trivial since the global monodromy associated to $g_0$ is trivial.
 To obtain the desired family of symplectic submanifolds, take a smooth embedded loop $\alpha$ in $S^2$ which surrounds the critical values of the latter $f_0 \#_{\mathrm{id}} f_0 \colon M_0 \#_{\mathrm{id}} M_0 \rightarrow S^2$ of the fiber sum $g_0$ and which is related to $c$ as in Section \ref{section: twisting}.
 Since the global braid monodromy associated to it is trivial, we can perform the $n$-fold twisting construction for the pair $(Y,c)$ over $\alpha$.
 Then, according to Lemma \ref{lem: Luttinger}, the resulting submanifold $Y(\alpha, c, n)$ is symplectic in $(X, \omega)$ and diffeomorphic to a blow-up of $(M_0 \#_{\mathrm{id}} M_0) \#_{\tau^n_c} (M_0 \#_{\mathrm{id}} M_0) $, i.e., $M(n)$.
 Proposition \ref{prop: Mn} shows that each $Y(\alpha, c, n)$ ($n>0$) has the fundamental group $ \Z \oplus \Z_n$ and does not admit a complex structure.
 In particular, the submanifolds $Y(\alpha, c, n)$'s are mutually homotopy inequivalent.

-To finish the proof, we see the simply connectedness of $X$.
+To finish the proof, we verify the simply connectedness of $X$.
 Recall the construction of $X$: it is obtained from the simply connected $6$-manifold $S^2 \times \CP^2$ by successive blow-ups at points and submanifolds diffeomorphic to $S^2$.
-Those blow-ups do not affect the fundamental group.
-Thus, $X$ is simply connected. \end{proof}
+Since the blow-up operation does not affect the fundamental group, we conclude that $X$ is simply connected. \end{proof}

 \begin{proof}[Proof of Corollary \ref{cor: main}] Let us denote the closed symplectic $6$-manifold obtained in the proof of Theorem \ref{thm: main} by $(X,\omega)$ and the symplectic submanifold $Y(\alpha, c, n)$ of $(X,\omega)$ by $Y_n$.
 Then, consider the product symplectic manifold